Nicky Hopkins: Legacy and recognition

 Songwriter and musician Julian Dawson collaborated with Hopkins on one recording, the pianist's last, in spring 1994, a few months before his death.
 After Ray Coleman's death, the connection led to Dawson working on a definitive biography of Hopkins, first published by Random House in German in 2010, followed in 2011 by the English-language version with the title And on Piano ...
 Nicky Hopkins (a hardback in the UK via Desert Hearts, and a paperback in North America via Backstage Books/Plus One Press).

 On 8 September 2018, the Nicky Hopkins "piano" park bench memorial, crowdfunded through PledgeMusic, was unveiled in Perivale Park near Hopkins' birthplace.

 The memorial bench for Nicky Hopkins in Perivale.

 The campaign offered the opportunity for pledgers to have their name inscribed on the bench and contribute towards funding a music scholarship at London's Royal Academy of Music, where Hopkins himself won a scholarship in the 1950s.
 Names that pledged in the campaign include Mick Jagger, Keith Richards, Charlie Watts, Ronnie Wood, Bill Wyman, Yoko Ono Lennon, Roger Daltrey, Jimmy Page, Hossam Ramzy, Johnnie Walker and Kenney Jones.
 A quote about Hopkins by Bob Harris appears on the bench.

 On what would have been Hopkins' 75th birthday (24 February 2019), the Nicky Hopkins Scholarship at the Royal Academy of Music was created, and on 19 October 2019, a commemorative plaque on his childhood home, 38 Jordan Road, Perivale, donated by the Ealing Council and Ealing Civic Society, was unveiled.

+In January 2026, the Mayor of Ealing, Cllr Anthony Kelly, officially opened the Nicky Hopkins Piano Room at Pear Tree Park Bistro, which is located very close to Nicky's memorial bench in Perivale Park.

 The Session Man documentary

 In 2021, it was announced that a documentary about Nicky's life, titled The Session Man, was in production.
-The film's world premiere opened Doc'n Roll Film Festival 2023 at The Barbican Centre on 26 October 2023 for which it was nominated for a Doc'n Roll Jury Award – Best Music Doc of 2023.
+The film's world premiere opened Doc'n Roll Film Festival 2023 at The Barbican Centre on 26 October 2023 when it was nominated for a Doc'n Roll Jury Award – Best Music Doc of 2023.
 The film was also screened at the Berlin Independent Film Festival 2024 where it won a Best Low Budget Feature award.